ShivangSrivastava/PasswordManager-Python/README.md

 # PasswordManager-Python
+The Password Manager is a user-friendly tool built using the Tkinter library in Python.
+It allows users to securely store and manage their passwords, making it easy to access them whenever needed.
+The program has a unique feature where it initially appears as a calculator, providing an added layer of security to the user's stored passwords.
+With this tool, users can easily save and access their passwords with ease, ensuring their online security and privacy.

 Few things is required before run it...
 First is python with pip & internet...
 Another is your time...😀